jgato/jgato/random_docs/ACM_and_RH_installations.md

 But OpenShift Installer is not the only way of install Openshift.
 The [Assisted Installer](https://cloud.redhat.com/blog/ask-an-openshift-admin-office-hour-the-openshift-assisted-installer) provides a newer and easier way of deploying Openshift.
 With the limitation of the infrastructure has to exist, and cannot be created by the installer.
 Actually, it is focused on BareMetal Installations.

 This new methodology is also available through ACM, as an extension of the Hive Operator.
-The Assisted Service is available as an extension of Hive, taking place instead of Openshift Installer, and providing an Assisted Installer.

 ## Hive and Assisted Installer (or Agent Install)

-AI as an extension on Hive, and this is installed with an :
+AI as an extension on Hive, and this is installed creating an :

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1